llms.txt

 }

-The delete_config function takes the Config object by value and deletes it, and the Sui Verifier would allow this call.
-However, if the function returned the Config object back or attempted to freeze or transfer it, the Sui Verifier would reject the transaction.
+The delete_config function takes the Config by value and destroys it completely - unpacking the struct and deleting the UID - and the Sui Verifier allows this call.
+However, if the function returned the Config, or attempted to transfer or freeze it, the transaction would be rejected:

 // Won't work!